 Germany’s second biggest city is also one of its most cosmopolitan destinations.
 As such, Hamburg has a lot to offer to visitors; but it can all add up and become very expensive.
 If you are visiting this vibrant city and want to save some money, here is a nice selection of free things to do in Hamburg.

 Go for a Stroll in the Park at Planten und Blomen

-Hamburg’s most famous park stretches along the city center all the way down to the harbour.
+Hamburg’s most famous park stretches along the city centre all the way down to the harbour.
 This beautiful urban park features one of the largest Japanese gardens in Europe, a daily display of fountains “dancing” to music, and a tropical greenhouse.
 During spring, when a lot of flowers are in bloom, the views are spectacular.
-In summertime, there are a few festivals and performances taking place in the park; while in winter, visitors can enjoy skating in the ice rink.
+In the summertime, there are a few festivals and performances taking place in the park; while in winter, visitors can enjoy skating in the ice rink.

 Admire the Architecture at HafenCity

-This waterfront neighbourhood features some of the most ambitious architecture projects in Hamburg, with the Elbphilarmonie building commanding lots of attention.
+This waterfront neighbourhood features some of the most ambitious architectural projects in Hamburg, with the Elbphilarmonie building commanding lots of attention.
 Years ago, this area used to be one of the most neglected parts of the city.
 Today, it is one of Europe’s biggest building projects.
 You can get an overview of the project at the Kesselhaus InfoCenter and take one of the free walking tours.

 Soak in the Atmosphere of the Altona Fish Market